-The MPEG-7 dataset [Uni] is chosen in the experiments and it contains 70 clusters each of which has 20 shapes, i.e., 1400 shapes in total.
+The MPEG-7 dataset [14] is used in the experiments.
+It contains 70 clusters each of which has 20 shapes, i.e., 1400 shapes in total.
 Figure 2 shows an example shape from each cluster.
-Matlab function BWBOUNDARIES is used to extract the boundary curves of the shapes and 100 uniformly-space points are chosen to represent each shape.
-A path in l_n^c is represented by 11 curves.
+Matlab function BWBOUNDARIES is used to extract the boundary curves of the shapes and 100 uniformly-spaced points are chosen to represent each shape.
+A path in $l_n^c$ is represented by 11 curves.